 Kentucky Historical Society.
 The Kentucky Historical Society ("KHS") engages people in the exploration of the Commonwealth's diverse heritage.
 Through comprehensive and innovative services, interpretive programs and stewardship, the Historical Society provides: connections to the past, perspective on the present, and inspiration for the future.
-KHS has more than 3,300 members to whom it provides support and educational services.
+KHS has more than 3,900 members and more than 1,300 junior members to whom it provides support and educational services.
 Outreach programs collaborate with more than 430 local historical organizations.
 KHS is administered by an executive committee and supported by the KHS Foundation, a 501(c)(3) organization.

 Kentucky Department of Parks.
-The Department of Parks was created in 1924 by the General Assembly and has grown to include 51 parks and historical sites and one interstate park.
+The Department of Parks was created in 1924 by the General Assembly and has grown to include 49 parks and historical sites and one interstate park.
 The parks have facilities for meetings and conferences with accommodations and camping, golf and education.
-The Department of Parks maintains 32 campgrounds, 265 miles of trails and offers seventeen state resort parks, more than any other state.
+The Department of Parks maintains 31 campgrounds, 300 miles of trails and offers seventeen full service state resort parks, more than any other state.
 The Department of Parks also operates three airfields at Rough River, Lake Barkley and Kentucky Dam Village and oversees three cafeterias in Frankfort, Kentucky.
 Nearly 8 million people visit Kentucky State Parks each year.